d-silu/LearnSnowflake/snowflake-definitive-guide/chapter3-notes-3-tables-1.md

      - Do not support Time Travel or Fail-Safe like permanent tables.

-     - Limited availability byond the retention period.
+     - Limited availability beyond the retention period.

      - Not ideal for long-term data sharing or archiving.